artwithaliens/storefront/README.md

 # Art With Aliens :alien:

-This is a React theme boilerplate for WordPress, built with Next JS, Webpack, Babel, Node, Express.
+This is a React theme for WordPress, built with Next.js, Webpack, Babel, Node.

 ## Live demo site.